 (2) ERCOT shall report all RAS operations and misoperations to the Reliability Monitor for review.
 RAS arming or activation that ramps generation back is not considered an operation or misoperation with respect to reporting requirements to the Reliability Monitor and the NERC Regional Entity.
 A misoperation of a RAS with respect to reporting requirements to the Reliability Monitor and the NERC Regional Entity occurs when one of the items specified in paragraph (4) of Section 6.2.3, Performance Analysis Requirements for ERCOT System Facilities, occur.
 RAS Entities will provide a monthly report to ERCOT by the 15th of each month describing each instance a RAS armed/activated and reset during the previous month.
 The report will include the date and time of arming/activation and reset.
 ERCOT shall consolidate the monthly reports and forward to the Reliability Monitor and NERC Regional Entity on a quarterly basis.

-(3) If a RAS which removes generation from service operates more than two times within a six month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Generation Resource Entity(ies) to decrease the available capability on the affected Generation Resource(s).
+(3) If a RAS which removes generation from service operates more than two times within a six month period and the operations are not a direct result of an ERCOT System disturbance or a contingency operation, ERCOT may require the Resource Entity(ies) representing the Generation Resource or ESR to decrease the available capability on the affected Resource(s).
 The amount of available capacity to be decreased shall be determined by ERCOT.
-The decreased available capacity on the Generation Resource(s) shall remain until the Generation Resource Entity(ies) provides documentation that demonstrates the Generation Resource(s) can properly control output in a pre-contingency or normal ERCOT System condition.
+The decreased available capacity on the Resource(s) shall remain until the Resource Entity(ies) provides documentation that demonstrates the Resource(s) can properly control output in a pre-contingency or normal ERCOT System condition.